School of Behavioral and Brain Sciences

 Senior Lecturers: Michelle Aldridge @aldridge, Jessica Carter @jar032000, Lucinda Dean @lxl018300, Diane Garst Walsh @dxg022000, Karen Kaplan @kkaplan, Helen Kenedi @kenedi, Janice Lougeay @lougeay, Felicity Sale @ffs013000

 Affiliated Faculty: Lori Cook @lgc011100, Melissa Sweeney @msweeney

 Students entering the master's program with a bachelor's degree in speech-language pathology are required to take the following courses:

 COMD 6222 Stuttering

 COMD 6308 Assessment and Intervention of Language Impairments in Preschool and School-Age Children

 COMD 6320 Motor Speech Disorders

 Students must also complete 23 semester credit hours of approved elective courses.
 These must include a minimum of three additional courses in the areas of language disorders in children and language disorders in adults.
 Two courses must be completed in one area and one course in the other.

-Students enroll in Practicum (COMD 6330) or Internship (COMD 6630) each semester in order to earn the necessary clock hours for certification and licensure.
+Students enroll in Practicum in Communication Sciences (COMD 6330) or Internship in Communication Disorders (COMD 6630) each semester.
+One semester of Internship is required.
 In general, a maximum of 9 semester credit hours of Practicum/Internship may be counted toward the minimum 48 semester credit hours required for the degree.
+However, to meet eligibility requirements for the Certificate of Clinical Competence offered by the American Speech-Language-Hearing Association and Texas State licensure, students may need to enroll in additional semester credit hours of Practicum/Internship beyond the 9 semester credit hour minimum.
 Exceptions to the above requirements must be approved by the program head.